 Adding a small amount of cobalt blue to cerulean makes a turquoise very similar to the tubed turquoise you can buy.

-By adding differing amounts of all the color combinations I have made a range of either blue or green biased turquoises.
+By adding different amounts of all the color combinations I have made a range of either blue or green biased turquoises.
 The bottom one number 4 the two blues are quite close together. you could also add a touch of one of the greens mentioned to make it a more blue-green but still light turquoise.

 Use Phthalo Blue and Green For a Vibrant Turquoise